mraak/non_brute_force/README.md

 # Next live test

 - Effect of position of crossing on memory.
 Do they remember more crossings that are closer to start or closer to end?
-- Effect of big failures on remembering already explored paths.
+- Effect of big failures on remembering already explored paths, but also if making a big and costly failure makes it remember it for next time more.